Frozen

 0/5

-The film contains no instances of profanity or inappropriate language.
+The dialogue is entirely clean and contains no instances of profanity, swear words, or offensive language.

 Alcohol, Drugs & Smoking